 It’s so bad that the conservative Times of London, which supported Brexit, ran a cartoon (above) about the sense of ennui sweeping Old Blighty.

 • Brexit, as we all know now, was about nostalgia and xenophobia.
 To understand the origins, you have to understand English popular culture.
-In “Downton Abby,” for example, there’s a great scene where Robert, the Earl of Grantham, says ” … there always seems to be something of Johnny Foreigner about the Catholics.”
+In “Downton Abby,” for example, there’s a great scene where Robert, Earl of Grantham, says ” … there always seems to be something of Johnny Foreigner about the Catholics.”
 And who is more “Johnny Foreigner” than a European?

 To that point, the Guardian has a post about how classic 1960s British TV series were full of hints about the sense of identity and political culture that contributed to the vote.
 Which isn’t hard to understand given that the UK had (barely) survived a war with Germany and its allied forces drawn from all around the continent.
 Of course, Europe long ago moved on.
-Britain … not so much.
+Britain not so much.

 • The Brexit ironies never cease.
 Not the least of which is the UK is retaining most of the inherited EU laws Brexiteers found so oppressive while losing right of travel to the EU and other freedoms.
 Of the estimated 3,200 pieces of EU legislation which were automatically added to the UK statute book after Brexit, only 800 will be scrubbed as of 31 December, according to Politico.

 • We never understood how the United Kingdom cutting itself off from a market of 500 million European consumers was going to be a good thing.
 Turns out, it wasn’t.
-The Guardian has a post about how at least 100 British craft beer companies have gone out of business because once the UK brexited, exporting to the European Union became expensive, with import duties and time-consuming paperwork requirements.
+The Guardian has a post about how at least 100 British craft beer companies have gone out of business.
+Once the UK brexited, exporting to the European Union became expensive, with import duties and time-consuming paperwork requirements.
 “It just got too much – Brexit,” the post quotes the founder of Bone Machine Brewing.
 “We were heavily geared for export.
 We’d be selling to Finland, Sweden, Norway, Ireland, Netherlands, Italy, Spain.
 We had Hungary in the pipeline.
 And it all disappeared with Brexit.”
 Brewers weren’t the only sector to suffer.
 Sotheby’s UK profits dropped 25 percent in 2022, largely due to Brexit.

 • Isn’t it ironic, don’t you think?
 One of the top executives at the Daily Mail, the major Brexit cheerleader, has admitted that Brexit has hit the newspaper hard, with advertising revenues declining due to the United Kingdom’s lagging economy.
 Which the executive admitted was due at least in part to Brexit.
 A post in the rival left-wing Independent states the Daily Mail published the most pro-Leave articles in the run-up to the vote of any UK news outlet.

-• Isn’t it ironic, don’t you think, Pt.
+• Isn’t it ironic, don’t you think?
+Pt.
 2. Michael Gove, one of the Brexit Bros along with Boris Johnson and Dominic Cummings, told an on-going inquiry into the COVID disaster that preparing for a no-deal Brexit helped the UK prepare for the pandemic.
 Civil servants “honed and refined” crisis skills as they worked up ways the UK could leave the EU, Cummings said.
 This was, of course, the opposite of what others said … that Brexit was a distraction to pandemic planning.
 And honestly, we don’t remember COVID as a Battle of Britain victory for the British Isles, but a confusing series of lockdowns followed by scandals as British officials including Johnson and Cummings flaunted restrictions they imposed on their countrymen.
 That and the fact that Britain – population 67 million – had far more deaths (228,000) and a higher rate of deaths per 100,000, than Germany, population 83 million, with about 175,000.

 • Seven years after the Brexit vote, everything Dominic Cummings et al promised has come true.
 After leaving the European Union, the United Kingdom now is pumping 350 million pounds per week into the the National Health System.
 The UK has bold new tariff-free, bureaucracy-free trade treaties with the United States and other global economic dynamos.
 Unfettered by draconian EU rules, the British economy is now the envy of the world, with GDP growing at 5 percent per annum.
 The UK is free of all EU rules and laws.
 Britain’s auto industry and financial services industry now dominate the world.
 And even though the UK left, it maintains close cooperation with the EU on security, research and education.